natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-22-even-if-the-camera-isnt-real.md

 description: A thoughtful reflection on the transformative power of technology, illustrated through Chris Ware's animation for "The Cameraman."
 emoji: 🌐
 tags:
+  - ⚙️ Technology
-  - 🛠️ technologies
+  - 🌀 Complexity
-  - 🎥 storytelling
+  - 🌍 Globalization
 haiku: |
   Images create
   Worlds spun from ideas' light